celery/celery/docs/userguide/optimizing.rst

 these circumstances.
 Say 64, or 128.

-If you have a combination of long- and short-running tasks, the best option is to use two worker nodes that are configured separatly, and route the tasks according to the run-time. (see :ref:`guide-routing`).
+If you have a combination of long- and short-running tasks, the best option is to use two worker nodes that are configured separately, and route the tasks according to the run-time. (see :ref:`guide-routing`).

 .. [*] RabbitMQ and other brokers deliver messages round-robin,